 As the project progressed I noticed a distinct shift in the direction my initial idea was heading.
-It became apparent the images I was producing were almost entirely the product of my subconscious feelings of alienation and discomfort amongst my fellow Britons.
-As I photographed I was almost exclusively drawn to scenes that on some level conjured feelings of distaste, of discomfort, and most significantly, of a Britain I no longer felt a connection with.
-This subconscious animosity is in itself problematic, and evidently a direct manifestation of the cultural divisions we face in the present-day.
+It became apparent the images I was producing were almost entirely the product of my subconscious feelings of alienation and discomfort amongst my fellow Britons, gravitating to scenes that on some level conjured feelings of distaste, of discomfort, and most significantly, of a Britain I no longer felt a connection to.
+This subconscious animosity is in itself problematic, and evidently, a direct manifestation of the cultural divisions we face in the present-day Britain.

 Photographed – July 2016.